KarimProg/Task5/linux_report.md

 -	I then began my journey with Linux’s terminal commands by running `sudo apt update` and `sudo apt upgrade` to make sure everything is stable and new.
 I first had to configure the "sudoers" file though, as I was receiving an error `”username” is not in sudoers file`.

+-	I also tried the `htop` command to view the resource usage of my VM.

 ## Navigating Directories and Files

 -	I then used `ls`  to see available files/directories and I opened the “Documents” directory